samnsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script pwd aid is changing directory to the needed directory
+The script cd aid in locating the needed directory